 Who can attend Tech Trek?

-Tech Trek is designed for rising eighth-grade girls ages 12–13, a critical time in girls’ lives when many lose interest in science and math.
+Tech Trek is designed for rising eighth-grade girls, ages 12–13, a critical time when many girls lose interest in science and math.
 The girls are selected through a competitive application process.
-All applicants must first be nominated by their 7th grade science or math teachers.
+All applicants must first be nominated by their seventh-grade science or math teachers.
 An important component of Tech Trek planning is outreach to schools in your area to find students who are a good fit for the program and would truly benefit from the experience.

 How are campers selected?

 Tech Trek campers can apply from anywhere in the state where the camp is held.
-In states with smaller populations, the Tech Trek selection committees have sought nominations from teachers across the entire state.
 For camps that are close to state borders, campers must come from within the state where the lead AAUW entity is located.